-Date of Issuance: February 6, 2015
+Date of Issuance: May 15, 2018

-The next edition of this Standard is scheduled for publication in 2017.
+The next edition of this Standard is scheduled for publication in 2021.
 This Standard will become effective 1 year after the Date of Issuance.

 ASME issues written replies to inquiries concerning interpretations of technical aspects of this Standard.
-Interpretations are published on the ASME Web site under the Committee Pages at http://cstools.asme.org/ as they are issued.
-Interpretations will also be included with each edition.
+Interpretations are published on the ASME website under the Committee Pages at http://cstools.asme.org/ as they are issued.

-Errata to codes and standards may be posted on the ASME Web site under the Committee Pages to provide corrections to incorrectly published items, or to correct typographical or grammatical errors in codes and standards.
+Errata to codes and standards may be posted on the ASME website under the Committee Pages to provide corrections to incorrectly published items, or to correct typographical or grammatical errors in codes and standards.
 Such errata shall be used on the date posted.